Day 7: "Stillness & Surrender" / शांति और समर्पण

 Story: A different context from Days 2 and 5.
 Today's Fish Pose is about effortless floating.
 A fish doesn't try to float -- it simply does.
 It doesn't fight the water; it becomes one with it.
 After all the forward folding and knee-hugging, Matsyasana opens the chest wide -- one last big inhale before we settle into stillness.
 In the ocean of consciousness, the fish (Matsya) -- Vishnu's first avatar -- simply surrendered to the water and saved the entire world.
 Sometimes the most powerful action is non-action.
 Wu Wei, the Taoists call it.
 Ishvara Pranidhana, Patanjali called it.
 Surrender.

 Hold: 1-2 minutes.
-The supported version can be held even longer -- 3 minutes or more if the body is comfortable.
-There is no need to rush out of this shape.
+The supported version can be held 3 minutes or more.

-Modification: The supported Fish (with a bolster or rolled blanket under the upper back) is actually PREFERRED today -- it is not a lesser option but the recommended one.
-If the neck feels any discomfort, rest the head on a small pillow or folded towel.
-The goal is complete ease.
+Modification: The supported Fish (with bolster) is PREFERRED today -- it is the recommended version.
+Rest the head on a pillow if the neck is uncomfortable.

 ---